 - Improving information for decision makers: RIA will provide information on the costs and benefits of regulation and options to achieve the objective to decision makers enabling them to make better informed decisions. - Simplicity: Most benefits of the RIA are likely to be gained through good consultation, simple logic, elementary calculations and rigorous testing of assumptions rather than through the application of complex techniques.
 So the RIA in Cambodia will be light-handed. - Transparency: Transparency enables good consultation and good governance.
 This will be achieved at low cost by placing the information on relevant websites.
 To assist small businesses which may not have internet access, an easily accessible 'public-file' will be maintained so that interested parties can read the hard-copy.

 Improving transparency will help to achieve the final objective of the project.

 Table 1: The seven elements of RIA

 Problem

-•Identify the problem that requires action.
-Describe the symptoms, cause and who is affected.
+Symptoms, cause and who is affected.
 Provide evidence and explain why existing regulation is insufficient.